Saucony Peregrine 16 trail running shoe review 2026

 The Saucony Peregrine 15/16 is built for rugged terrain of all types:

-• Rocky mountains
+• Rocky mountain trails

 • Rough or loose dirt